 Disease Control

-Keep plants free of pests and diseases so they don't infect other parts of the garden or home.
-Diseases may be caused by bacteria, fungi, viruses, nematodes, or other organisms.
+Keep plants free of pests and diseases so they don’t infect other parts of the garden or home.
+Bacteria, fungi, viruses, nematodes, or other organisms may cause diseases.

 Pests may include aphids, beetles, caterpillars, earwigs, flea beetles, grasshoppers, leaf miners, mealy bugs, slugs, snails, sow thistle, thrips, white flies, and other insects.